fuguesoft/RepData_PeerAssessment1/README.md

 ```

 ### Devise a strategy for filling in all of the missing values in the dataset.
-We will replace NAs with the mean for that day.
+We will replace NAs with the mean for that interval

 ### Create a new dataset that is equal to the original dataset but with the missing data filled in.